-The first member of the family to be granted the title of Earl of Harrington was William Stanhope, who took his seat in the House of Lords on Monday 22 July 1717 and became the 1st Earl of Harrington in 1742.
+The first member of the family to be granted the title of Earl of Harrington was William Stanhope, who took his seat in the House of Lords on Monday 22 July 1717 and became the first Earl of Harrington in 1742.

 A major rebuild of the house took place in 1633 and a remaining gable of that Jacobean style house can still be seen today incorporated into the South front of the castle where a date stone above the mullioned first floor bay window records the year.

 The castellated building we see today was commissioned by the third Earl to the designs of the great Gothisist James Wyatt whose masterpiece is probably Belvoir Castle, remodelled for the Duke of Rutland.

 Unfortunately James Wyatt was not to see the rebuild of Elvaston Hall completed as he died in a coaching accident on Marlborough Downs in September 1813 and it was left to his assistant Robert Walker to supervise the actual building programme from 1815 to 1819.

 Successive Earls of Harrington continued to occupy the house until the 11th Earl of Harrington finally left Elvaston for his estates in Ireland in 1939 and the house was taken over by 147 students and teachers from Derby Tertiary Training College who were evacuated from Derby to Elvaston at the outbreak of World War 2.